Cnoc Outdoors Trekking Poles Review: Are They Any Good?

 What We Like

 The Cnoc carbon trekking poles are unique for their weight, compatibility, versatility, and adjustability.
-You simply don’t find this caliber of pole at a $70 price point.
+You simply don’t find this caliber of pole at this price point.
 It withstood beatings that involved trail running, climbing, hiking and even cross-country skiing.

 Compact & Lightweight